 The compensation committee recommends the compensation for our non-employee directors; our full board of directors approves or modifies the recommendation.
-Any modifications are implemented May 1 after the annual meeting.
+Any modifications are implemented after the annual meeting.
+Directors who are also our employees receive no additional compensation for their service as directors, but they are reimbursed for any direct expenses incurred to attend our meetings.